-A bee can breathe in the rain by shutting its spiracles to keep out water, but it will usually avoid this situation.
-It won’t usually fly in the rain as the wind and water droplets can damage their delicate wings.
+A bee can breathe in the rain by shutting its spiracles to keep out water, but it usually avoids this situation.
+It won’t usually fly in rain as wind and water droplets can damage the delicate wings.

 Do bees control their breathing?

 Based on the environment, bees can adjust their breathing for maximum efficiency.
-During heightened activity, they can pump air through their tracheae for improved oxygen delivery.
+They pump air through their tracheae during heightened activity for improved oxygen delivery.
 They can also close the air openings to shut out water and reduce water loss in hot weather.

 Bee vs human – how does their breathing compare?

 A bee passively allows air to stream into its body as needed.
-Oxygen works its way into every part of the bee’s body via the tracheae.
+Oxygen works through every part of the bee’s body via the tracheae.
 Humans breathe oxygen into the lungs and rely on the heart to pump oxygen-carrying blood via a complex system of arteries and veins.

 Do bees breathe through their mouth?